DeiC-HPC/cotainr/doc/user_guide/index.rst

 ~~~~~~~~~~~~~~~~~~
 To make sure that everything is in your environment for using `cotainr`, you can run the :code:`cotainr info` subcommand.
 This will provide you information about the system and also providing you with names of predefined systems.

+..
+  MARK_PYTHON_VERSION: Update this to reflect the minimum supported Python version.
+  MARK_APPTAINER_VERSION: Update this to reflect the minimum supported SingularityCE version.

 .. code-block:: console